SlicerLatinAmerica/TutorialMaker/EducationalMaterials.md

 **3D slicer tutorials**

-As part of the 3D Slicer for Latin America project, five tutorials were translated to portuguese adn two to spanish.
+<div class=''> As part of the 3D Slicer for Latin America project, five tutorials were translated to portuguese and seven to spanish.
 The tutorials are presented below.
 <ol>
   <li> <a href="https://docs.google.com/presentation/d/1HgtEc6CtnC2PXXXR5RjHcghQGaT5z0GTlusf2wlrz80/edit#slide=id.p1"> Slicer Welcome Tutorial in portuguese.  </a>